This section describes the Active Directory Domain Controller (DC) configuration changes necessary for enabling NFSv4.1 with Kerberos.

 Find the DNS entry for the cluster on the DNS server.

 Unless you renamed the cluster after joining it to AD, this entry is generally the cluster’s name.
-To find the machine account name in the Web UI, click Cluster > Active Directory and note the name under Machine Account.
+To find the machine account name in the Web UI, click Cluster > Active Directory and write down the name under Machine Account.

 Update the list of IP addresses for this host record.
 Include the IP addresses for all nodes.